stephwright/open-data-training/README.md

 Feel free to fork, hack, use, do whatever you'd like with these.
 (See License information below.)

-If you'd like to help out in development of new or existing open data training resources, check out the [CONTRIBUTING] (CONTRIBUTING.md) file.
+If you'd like to help out in development of new or existing open data training resources, check out the [Contribution Guidelines] (CONTRIBUTING.md).

 If you are looking for more information on Mozilla Science Lab, please see our [website](https://www.mozillascience.org/).